 This raises a lot of questions as Venom and Morbius exist in a cinematic universe Sony has created to sit separately from the one portrayed in Disney's MCU films, where Tom Holland's version of Spidey currently exists.

-If Keaton is indeed reprising his Vulture role, it could open the door to Sony and Disney’s distinct universes merging at some point down the line – but that is merely speculation at this point in time.
+However, if Keaton is indeed reprising his Vulture role, it could open the door to Sony and Disney's distinct universes merging at some point down the line – but that is merely speculation at this point in time.